KaranJagtiani/IoT-Project-using-NodeMCU-MEAN-Stack/README.md

 # IoT-Application-using-MEAN-Stack

-IoT application built using the MEAN stack for controlling appliances connected to Node MCU.
+IoT application built using the MEAN stack for controlling appliances connected to a Node MCU device.

-## This repo contains the code for a Socket-MQTT Appliance Management App built using the following:
+## This repo contains the code for a Socket-MQTT Appliance Management Application built using the following:
 * MongoDB
-* ExpressJS
+* Express JS
 * Angular
-* NodeJS
-* Arduino
+* Node JS

 ## Schematic flow diagram demonstrating the working of the application:
 ![](images/schematic_flowchart.jpg)

 ## Circuit Diagram:
 ![](images/circuit.png)

+## Requirements:
+1. Node MCU
+2. Three LED's
+3. Three 220&#937; Resistors
+4. Breadboard
+5. Jumper Wires

 ## Appliances Page:
 Here you can control the LED's connected to the Node MCU.